Nakum: Site description and architecture

 The site of Nakum may be divided into two main sectors, North and South, connected by a causeway named after Perigny.
 The Northern sector contains many impressive buildings, but it has been comparatively little investigated.
 The Southern sector is larger in extent, and contains the main Acropolis together with 11 patios and several classes of structures, including a 44-room "palace" (known as the D building).
+Excavations at Nakum have identified a talud-tablero architectural complex surrounding one of these major patios (Patio 1), which shows close parallels to Central Mexican forms such as those from Teotihuacan.

+These structures, along with artefacts recovered from them, have been interpreted as evidence for interaction with populations outside the Maya lowlands.
 In the center of the southern complex is another elevated Acropolis which provides a clear overview of the other important structures.
 This latter Acropolis contains the building known as Structure Y, which by its location can be presumed to have served as the main residential complex for the site's main ruler.

 The fact that the main Acropolis was such an important and imposing structure clearly sends a message, in this site the political aspects had considerable weight.
 In comparison with the religious architecture which is located at a lower level.
 The Temples located in the south of sector at the Central Plaza (Temple A, B and C) form a clear triangle pointing to the north.

 Like in Tikal the Central Plaza of Nakum is oriented towards the four directions and located at the south there is the complex of palaces of the city.
 Since it is the main plaza of the city it is possible that from the Palace D the ruler and the royals observed the rituals and performances that took place at the plaza.
 Next is the East Plaza (it holds Temple V) which for some unknown reason was abandoned, since the Temple is located at the East it clearly shows that particular plaza was related to the sun deity.
 Finally the South East Plaza (it holds Temple U) and it has a direct relationship with the main Acropolis.